SegersIan/architecture-handbook/architecture-styles/event-driven.md

 * Error Handling is hard, there is no implicit monitoring if a business activity has failed, or if a failure has occured.
 Other event processes or not aware of a crash in a certain part of the system.
 * The ability to restart a business transaction (recoverability) is also something not supported with this topology.
 Requiring often manual intervention.

 #### Mediator Topology (Orchestration Pattern)

 This is also known as **The Orchestration Pattern**.

-> Used when you require control over the workflow of an event process
+> Used when you require control over the workflow of an event process.
+Partially addresses the shortcomings of the broker topology.

 #### Comparison